Welcome to the KVR Developer Challenge 2012, the fourth free-for-all audio plug-in / audio application / soundware design event!

 by Midi Mobiles

-MIDI Utility, MIDI Controller, MIDI DAW Remote Controller, MIDI FX / Utility, MIDI Note Generator, Tools
+MIDI Utility, Chord Generator, MIDI Arpeggiator, MIDI Controller, MIDI DAW Remote Controller, MIDI FX / Utility, MIDI Note Generator, MIDI Step Sequencer, Tools

 BotteX is a MIDI plugin similar to FadorY but for only sending a binary message On/OFF.
 There are different ways to use it.
 We can use it on mono mode for active an only trigger for example or we can use it in poly mode for activate more trigger simultaneously in any synthesisers or effect processor which could be learn a MIDI message.
 The interface can be customisable and with different MIDI parameters.
 A panel option allows other function.